Py543/sql/adventureworks/README.md

 2. Write a query that displays all the rows from the Person.Person table where the rows were modified after December 29, 2000.
 Display the business entity ID number, the name columns, and the modified date.

-3. Write a query displaying the order ID, order date, and total due from the Sales.SalesOrderHeader table.
-Retrieve only those rows where the order was placed during the month of September 2001 and the total due exceeded $1,000.

 # Working With NULLs
 1. Write a query displaying the ProductID, Name, and Color columns from rows in the